Skip to main content

 By default, all application logs from Lambda functions are written to the same CloudWatch Logs log group.
 This aggregates all log entries to one place for searching or following in real-time.

 Consolidated logging also allows configuring a log retention policy for these logs so you're not paying for their storage forever.
-Log retention defaults to 365 days (1 year), but you can change this in your installation's settings.
+Log retention defaults to 90 days, but you can change this in your installation's settings.

 System log settings